Rajic93/Auto-updater/README.md

 If you have pasted new app in the updates directory but you want to save *appID*, *launch args*, etc. just click at *Read directory*.
 This will create new XmlDocument without this values, that will be added when you click *Generate XML*.
 At this moment new *manifest.xml* file is created at */app* directory.

 Currently for sending files to the client *HFS* is used.
+Setup it and you are ready to go.

 Complete documentation can be found at http://www.rejetto.com/wiki/index.php?title=Main_Page.

 Download page: http://www.rejetto.com/hfs/?f=dl.

 ## TODO